 - 5.1.
 Graves are available in the cemetery/burial ground, which consists of consecrated and unconsecrated sections.
-Burial spaces are allocated in available order at the final discretion of the Parish Council unless other plots are specifically requested. - 5.2.
+Burial spaces should be allocated in available order at the final discretion of the Parish Council unless other plots are specifically requested. - 5.2.
 Every interment shall take place either in a private or public grave.
 Private Graves are graves to which an Exclusive Right of Burial has been issued.
 Public graves are graves which remain in the ownership of the Council and to which no specific rights have been granted. - 5.3.
 The Exclusive Right of Burial for a grave can be purchased for a period of 100 years.
 The Exclusive Right of Burial also allows a memorial to be placed on the grave subject to the memorial rights fee being paid. - 5.4.
 (The Exclusive Right of Burial can no longer be purchased in advance of need, i.e. graves cannot be prepurchased or reserved).
 Any existing pre-purchased plots will incur only interment and memorial fees.
 Exclusive Right of Burial can only be transferred to another person or persons who are entitled and via the legal process adopted by the council. - 5.5.
 Memorials will only be permitted on purchased graves.
 Memorials must conform to the regulations given at 9 below. - 5.6.
-All graves will be excavated and prepared for interment by Funeral Directors only.
+All graves will be excavated and prepared for interment by the Council or their appointed contractors only.
 No other person or company will be allowed to undertake any excavation within the cemetery/burial ground except with the express permission of the Manager/Clerk.
 The depth of each grave will be determined by the Council or appointed contractor in accordance with the provisions of the Local Authorities Cemeteries Order 1977. - 5.7.
-Following the interment, the appointed contractor will ensure that the grave is left well mounded to allow for the settling of top soil.
-The grave should be re-turfed or re-seeded as appropriate to the season.
-The appointed contractor is responsible for the removal of most of the excess soil, a reasonable amount should be left should the grave require back filling.
-The appointed contractor must ensure that any remedial work required within four months to level the grave plot is carried out promptly.
-Attention should be made to ensure the plot is restored to an even level for future maintenance and safety reasons.
-If Misson Parish Council incurs any costs within four months to achieve this the Funeral Director will be re-charged.
+Following the interment the Council or their appointed contractor will level the grave and either re-turf or topsoil and seed it as appropriate to the season.
+The appointed contractor is responsible for the removal of all excess soil; under no circumstances should excess soil be left on or around the grounds.